-The notice shall set forth the rule or statutory provision that the Respondent is alleged to have violated and that the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation is seeking to have the Respondent ordered to cease violating.
-The notice also shall state whether the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation is requesting the Respondent to be required to take action, refrain from taking action or both.
+The notice shall set forth the rule or statutory provision that the Respondent is alleged to have violated and that the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] is seeking to have the Respondent ordered to cease violating.
+The notice also shall state whether the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] is requesting the Respondent to be required to take action, refrain from taking action or both.
 The notice shall be accompanied by:

+- (1) No change.

-- (1) a declaration of facts, signed by a person with knowledge of the facts contained therein, that specifies the acts or omissions that constitute the alleged violation; - (2) a memorandum of points and authorities setting forth the legal theories upon which the Department of Enforcement or the Department of Market Regulation relies; and - (3) a proposed order that contains the required elements of a temporary cease and desist order (except the date and hour of the order's issuance), which are set forth in Rule 9840(b). - (c) No change. - (d) Filing of Underlying Complaint
+- (2) a memorandum of points and authorities setting forth the legal theories upon which the Department of Enforcement[or the Department of Market Regulation] relies; and

+- (3) No change.

+- (c) No change.

+- (d) Filing of Underlying Complaint

-If the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation has not issued a complaint under Rule 9211 against the Respondent relating to the subject matter of the temporary cease and desist proceeding and alleging violations of the rule or statutory provision specified in the notice described in paragraph (b), the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation shall serve and file such a complaint with the notice initiating the temporary cease and desist proceeding.
+If the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] has not issued a complaint under Rule 9211 against the Respondent relating to the subject matter of the temporary cease and desist proceeding and alleging violations of the rule or statutory provision specified in the notice described in paragraph (b), the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] shall serve and file such a complaint with the notice initiating the temporary cease and desist proceeding.
 Service of the complaint can be made in accordance with the service provisions in paragraph (a).